soufatn/ruby-tutorial/00-First-Test.md

 end
 ```

 And that's everything!

+You can run your tests as usual with `rake spec:requests`, but to speed things up, we highly recommend parallelizing your tests with [parallel_tests](https://github.com/grosser/parallel_tests).
+By running tests in parallel on Sauce, you can do builds in a fraction of the time.
+To run in parallel, just use `rake parallel:spec`.

-Running the test (`rake spec:requests`) should give the following output:
+Either way, you should get the following output:

-    $ rake spec:requests
+    $ rake parallel:spec
     .

     Finished in 24.31 seconds